mzattera/v4j/docs/005/index.md

 ![The Slot alphabet and a comparison with other transliteration alphabets](images/Slot Alphabet.PNG)

-  * These alphabets treat sequence of EVA 'i' differently, depending on the letter following the sequence.
+  Some alphabets treat sequence of EVA 'i' differently, depending on the letter following the sequence.
 Therefore there is no unique way to transliterate sequences of 'i' into these alphabets.

 A transliteration of the Landini-Stolfi interlinear file is available within [v4j library](https://github.com/mzattera/v4j) and accessible using `VoynichFactory` factory methods.